Duk04/manabi/PRISMA_SETUP.md

-# Prisma Setup for Manabi Japanese Course
+# Prisma Setup for Miraya Japanese Course

 This project now uses Prisma as the ORM for database operations, specifically for managing student registrations.